larcjs/larc/README.md

 ---

-**Note:** This repository was migrated from a submodules structure to a hybrid monorepo on 2025-12-06.
-See [docs/migration/MIGRATION-COMPLETE.md](./docs/migration/MIGRATION-COMPLETE.md) for migration details.
+**Note:** This repository uses npm workspaces for monorepo management.
+All packages are published under the `@larcjs` npm organization.